SydneyBell14/gaugerr/README.md

 [![R-CMD-check](https://github.com/aloy/gaugerr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/aloy/gaugerr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of gaugerr is to …
+The goal of gaugerr is to run Gauge R&R analysis on data sets provided by the user of the package.

 ## Installation